shopware/shopware/src/Docs/_new/2-internals/4-plugins/010-plugin-quick-start.md

 - The subscriber is mentioned in the `services.xml` file
 - The plugin is loading the custom `services.xml` file

-For a more in-depth guide on the available events and the available parameters, you might want to have a look into the [Finding events](./000-fix-me.md) guide.

 # Creating a controller

 Another common thing to be done in a plugin is registering a custom controller, e.g. to be used as a new custom API endpoint.